MicrosoftDocs/security/security-docs/engineering/threat-modeling-with-dev-ops.md

 ms.topic: conceptual
 ---

-# Integrating Threat Modeling with DevOps
+# Integrating threat modeling with DevOps

 This post is authored by Simone Curzi, Anthony Nevico, Jonathan Davis, and Rafael Pazos Rodriguez